HideakiAtsuyo/DiscordCodesSniper/README.md

 - Select `1` = Install the needed modules
 - Select `2` = Launch the Sniper | Auto Claimer

 Update not tested!
-Open an issue for bugs etc.. :)
+Open an issue for bugs etc.. :)<br>The code can be simplified but for an open-source it is useless